Fax in healthcare: challenges of the transition – and how to solve them

 Clear, practical, and ready to implement.

-3. Rapid implementation instead of prolonged transition phases
+3. Pragmatic implementation instead of long transition phases

 The Deutscher Orden Hospital in Friesach replaces faxing – GDPR-compliant with FTAPI.